 The Loan may be forgiven partially or fully if the Loan proceeds are used for eligible purposes, including payroll costs, rent and utilities, provided that such amounts are incurred during an 8 or 24-week period that commenced on April 29, 2020.
-Any forgiveness of the Loan will be subject to approval by the SBA and CNB and will require Capricor to apply for such treatment in the future.
+Any forgiveness of the Loan will be subject to approval by the SBA and CNB and will require Capricor to apply for such treatment.
+The Company plans to submit for forgiveness in the fourth quarter of 2020.
+In the event the Loan, or any portion thereof, is forgiven pursuant to the SBA, the amount forgiven is applied to the outstanding principal.
+Any unforgiven portion of the Loan will be payable in accordance with the terms of the Promissory Note as described above.
 While the Company currently believes that its use of the loan proceeds will meet the conditions for forgiveness of the Loan, it cannot be sure that it will be eligible for forgiveness, in whole or in part.